Popeye's Revenge: Release

 The film was released on VOD in the United States on February 13, 2025, and released in Prime Video on February 19, 2025.
+Dazzler Media released the film in the United Kingdom on digital, DVD and Blu-ray on May 5, 2025.

 Reception

 Jeff Ewing of Collider gave the film a rating of 3 out of 10, commenting that while the film included some good performances and clever ideas, it ultimately felt like a "duct-taped collection of ideas directly lifted from other horror films" with a sound mix that made the dialogue difficult to understand at times.

 Greg Archer of MovieWeb gave the film a 1 over 5 rating and said that while the "violence and kills should definitely please gore-hounds and horror fans", the film was "a bloody mess, both figuratively and literally", that stripped away the character's "genuine swagger" by turning him into a "soulless thug".